Witiko/scm-at-arqmath3/paper/main.md

 In this section, we describe the datasets we used to train our tokenizers and language models.
-We also describe how we used our language models to measure similarity between text and math tokens, and how we used our similarity measures to find answers to math questions.
+We also describe how we used our language models to measure similarity between text and math tokens, how we used our similarity measures to find answers to math questions, and how we evaluated our system.

 ## Datasets